DNSBL queries (and, as such, DQS queries) are simply A queries for a certain hostname within the DNSBL zone.

 It must be emphasized that both dbl and zrd are wildcarded zones that do not consider the hostname part of fully qualified domain names.
 Therefore, fully qualified domain names can be inserted as they are in the DNS queries, without having to strip away the domain part.

-For both IP and domain datasets, a reply providing one or more
+For all datasets, a reply providing one or more

 A records within 127.0.0.0/8 is considered a positive reply (meaning the queries resource is listed), whereas an

 NXDOMAIN (host not found) represents a negative reply (resource not listed).

 Querying code is expected to go through all the A records provided by a positive reply and act accordingly to each one, as opposed to just picking up the first entry, as that single reply may not be the one the specific check was supposed to trigger upon.